Women in a seminar talking

 Hedge

 A strategy used to offset investment risk.
-Often used as a defensive strategy in portfolios investing in overseas investments to reduce the negative effects of unfavourable moves in currency exchange rates.
+For example, currency hedging is often used in portfolios investing in overseas investments to reduce the effects of unfavourable moves in currency exchange rates.

 Historical yield